New in the Library

 The large John Wanamaker collection documents a leading Philadelphia retailer.
 Collections representing dry goods and grocery businesses include the HSP collection of Hamilton & Hood records, West family business records, and Wister family papers (collection #1625B).
 The Wister family papers also cover the family’s earlier wine merchant business.
 The Wood and Bacon account books represent a general merchandise firm, and the Penington family papers and McCarty and Davis records document booksellers.

 HSP's collection includes the records of Kirk & Nice, Inc., recognized as the oldest continuously operating funeral establishment in the U.S. Other collections related to the business of funerals and undertaking include the Oliver H. Bair Company, the Andrew J. Bair Company, and David H. Bowen and Son.

 Several collections document Philadelphia businesses owned by people of color, including the papers of the Tayoun family (restaurateurs) and the records of Albert E. Dutrieuille Catering, Warley Bascom Sons (upholstering and interior decorating), and the Spanish Merchants Association, which promoted Latino business development in Philadelphia.

-Other major business-related collections include the Coxe family mining papers, Oliver H. Bair Company records (funerals), and the real estate portion of the Albert M.Greenfield papers.
+Other major business-related collections include the Coxe family mining papers and the real estate portion of the Albert M.Greenfield papers.
 Also of note is the Society’s extensive collection of trade cards from the 19th-century Philadelphia region.